ThreeLetters/HashBounds/README.md

 ```
 var HashBounds = require('hashbounds')
-var hashBounds = new HashBounds(10,2,100) // size of parent cells (In squares of 2), amount of levels, maximum value
+var hashBounds = new HashBounds(10,2,100) // size of base cells (In squares of 2), amount of levels, maximum value
 var node = {
 bounds: {
 x: 10,